vmware-archive/hillview/docs/userManual.md

 * refresh: redraws the current histogram.

-* table: switches to a tabular display of the data shown in the current histogram
+* table: switches to a tabular display of the data shown in the current histogram.

-* exact: (only shown if the current histogram is only approximately computed) redraws the current histogram display by computing precisely the histogram
+* exact: (only shown if the current histogram is only approximately computed) redraws the current histogram display by computing precisely the histogram.

-* \#buckets: shows a menu that allows the user to specify the number of buckets; the histogram will be redrawn using the specified number of buckets
+* \#buckets: shows a menu that allows the user to specify the number of buckets; the histogram will be redrawn using the specified number of buckets.

 * correlate: allows the user to specify a second column and switches the display to a [two-dimensional